-Applying noise mitigation measures like Echo Barrier temporary noise barriers is the first step to lowering the sonic impact of a worksite and machinery on its environment.
+Implementing noise mitigation measures like using Echo Barrier temporary noise barriers is the first step to lowering the impact of noise from a worksite on the surrounding environment and communities.
 However, paramount to the effectiveness of this application is an understanding of how and why Echo Barriers are used to block noise.

-Front of Echo Barrier facing away from noise source
+Face front of Echo Barrier away from noise source

 It is critical that the branded face of the Echo Barrier face away from the noise source.
 Echo Barriers have a very high absorption rating, with the H10 absorbing 100% of noise in the tested 500Hz bandwidth, however this can only be achieved with the correct orientation of the barriers.